aztechdev/spacex-rocket-tracker/README.md

 npm run test-coverage
 ```

-> Note: this is an alias for `npm test -- --coverage`
+> Note: this is an alias for `npm test -- --watchAll=false --coverage`

 The coverage report can be opened in the browser: